|Country Information & Lifestyle|

 Assisi is much more than a pretty hill town.
 Thousands come to worship in Assisi's magnificent churches, and to pray to Francis of Assisi, the patron saint of Italy who is affectionately called Il Poverello, the Little Poor One, because he lived and preached a life of simplicity and poverty.

-The ancient city of Spoleto has important Roman remains, and the cities of Todi, Gubbio, Orvieto and Terni have remarkable traces of Etruscan civilization.
+The ancient city of Spoleto has important Roman remains, and the cities of Todi, Gubbio, Orvieto and Terni have remarkable traces of Etruscan civilisation.
 In this area are many castles, historic monuments and fortified villages.
 The lovely Lake Trasimeno has some gorgeous farmhouses and villas for sale in the region, maybe this could be the area for you if you like living by water.

 The region of Abruzzo is essentially hilly and mountainous and stretches from the Apennines to the Adriatic Sea.
 This area of Central Italy has a rugged and beautiful landscape with peaks often higher than 2,000 meters.
 In this part of the Adriatic, the long sandy expanses are replaced by steep and rocky coasts.
-The National Park of Abruzzo in the western region, harbours numerous animal species such as the Marsican bear and gray wolf.
+The National Park of Abruzzo in the western region, harbours numerous animal species such as the Marsican bear and grey wolf.

 Campania faces the Tyrrhenian Sea, includes one of the finest coastlines in Italy and is extraordinarily rich in remains of the classic antiquity.
 The hinterland of the region is essentially mountainous, with irregular massifs broken here and there by valleys and plains.
 Naples is the regional capital, situated in front of the Gulf of Naples with enchanting islands such as Capri, Ischia and Procida just off the coast and waiting for you to visit.